 The point is that don’t assume no pain means everything is fine.

-The proper treatment for your mouth infection depends on the extent of the infection.
+The proper treatment for your bad breath or the funny taste in your mouth depends on what is causing it.
 It might be as simple as changing your oral hygiene routine.
 Or it may be a simple tooth-colored filling.
 On the other hand, an invasive procedure like a root canal may be necessary, especially if you’ve ignored the signs for a while.